Misty Hyman: Competitive career

-In March 1996, she just missed making the U.S. Olympic team for the 1996 Games, finishing third and fourth at the U.S. Olympic Trials in the 100- and 200-meter butterfly events.
+Hyman made the Olympic trials in 1992, but did not qualify for the team.
+In March 1996, she just missed making the U.S. Olympic team for the 1996 Atlanta Games, finishing third and fourth at the U.S. Olympic Trials in the 100- and 200-meter butterfly events.
 Hyman competed as a member of the U.S. Finswimming Team at the 8th World Championship held in Hungary during August 1996.